 Confession time.
 I created my first press kit and it sucked!
 I made it in Canva and it was fine, but graphic design just isn’t my thing.
-So lucky for me I have a good friend Heather who now handles all of my design work!
-She custom made me a template for my media kit on Canva so I can easily update it monthly with my most recent stats.
-Now I know when you are starting out you might not be able to afford to have someone custom make you a blogger media kit, in which case you have two other options:
+Canva Pro is a godsend though and when you invest in it you can also get access to all of their tutorials, AND stock images.
+These days I outsource all of my design work to a professional, but I know when you are starting out you might not be able to afford to have someone custom make you a blogger media kit, in which case you have two other options:

 - Buy a media kit template

 I have 4 awesome media kit Canva templates for sale in my online store over at Good Girls Creative and of course as you are already a reader here is a code for 20% off the cost of any of the templates!

 Just enter CLAIRESITCHYFEET at the checkout.
 And please check back in and let me know how you get on I’d love to see what you create with the templates!